morph3/writeups/htb-unictf-quals-2021/fullpwn/object/README.md

 To abuse GenericWrite, we have 2 options.
 One, we can set a service principal name and we can kerberoast that account.
 Two, we can set objects like logon script which would get executed on the next time account logs in.

 So I monitored the maria's ldap entry a while and as you can see that last time she logged in was when the box had started.
-She did not seem to be logging in, so the first option seems the choice right ?
+She did not seem to be logging in, so the first option seems the correct choice right ?
 Let's kerberoast her account.

 ![](https://i.imgur.com/dwLJqEk.png)

 #### Kerberoasting

-It looks like krbtgt's account is kerberoastable too, I tried this one as well before but the hash is not crackable.
+It looks like krbtgt's account is kerberoastable too, I tried this one as well before, but the hash is not crackable.

 ![](https://i.imgur.com/D6goF2y.png)

+We can set a SPN like below,
 ```
 Import-Module .\Powerview.ps1
 $SecPassword = ConvertTo-SecureString 'Password123!' -AsPlainText -Force